Ginger beer: Yeast starter

 An alternative method of instigating fermentation is using a ginger beer starter, often called a "ginger bug", which can be made by fermenting a mixture of water, brewer's or baker's yeast (not the SCOBY described above), ginger, and sugar.
 This is kept for a week or longer, with sugar regularly added, e.g., daily, to increase alcohol content.
 More ginger may also be added.
 When finished, this concentrated mix is strained, diluted with water and lemon juice, and bottled.
 This is the process used by some commercial ginger beer makers.
 Ginger beer made from a yeast-based starter is reported to not have the same taste or mouth feel as that made with ginger beer plant.
 The near-complete loss of the ginger beer plant is likely due to the decrease in home brewing and the increased commercial production of ginger beer in the late 1800s and early 1900s.
 Large-scale breweries favoured the use of yeast, as used in conventional beer-making, because of ease for scaled production.

-Ginger beer soft drink

-Non-alcoholic ginger beer is a type of carbonated soft drink flavoured with ginger.
-An example is Stoney, a product of The Coca-Cola Company widely sold in southern and eastern Africa.
-Fentimans ginger beer from the United Kingdom is an example of a non-alcoholic ginger beer that is produced by fermentation.